RMNCLDYO/groq-ai-toolkit/README.md

 - **Command-Line Interface (CLI)**: Access the full suite of functionalities directly from the command line.
 - **Python Wrapper**: Simplify interaction with Groq's LPU inference models in only 2 lines of code.
 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
+- **JSON Mode**: Enable JSON-formatted responses for easier parsing and integration into applications.
 - **Flexible Configuration**: Customize the token limits, system prompts, stop sequences, temperature and more.
 - **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.